Richard Jeffrey: Radical probabilism

 Adopting such a rule is sufficient to avoid a Dutch book but not necessary.
 Jeffrey advocated this as a rule of updating under radical probabilism and called it probability kinematics.
 Others have named it Jeffrey conditioning.

 It is not the only sufficient updating rule for radical probabilism.
 Others have been advocated including E. T. Jaynes' maximum entropy principle and Brian Skyrms' principle of reflection.

 Jeffrey conditioning can be generalized from partitions to arbitrary condition events by giving it a frequentist semantics.

+Jaynes has criticised Jeffrey's rule for calculating updated probabilities and dismissed it as an "ad hockery".